Retro-Devils/Mugen-Pi-4/README.md

 - If successful it will return to retropie with a new wine category , with default mugen inside of it .

+# For your Info

+- This installer install wine and box86 .

+- This installer can used to play a bunch of old windows games.

 # Frequently Asked Questions